Bitbucket Server 7.4 release notes

 Audit log events are organised into categories.
 With a Data Center license, you can now filter the log by one or more categories.
 This is particularly useful if you want to see just repositories and permissions events, for example.

-See Audit log events in Bitbucket for a full list of events.
+See Audit log events for a full list of events.

 Change the log file retention settings